isabelrem/2023-Software-Development-Assessment/Remaining_issues.md

 # Remaining issues
 * when selecting disease name from list - would be nice if we could select by numbered position on list rather than having to write out the whole condition name - any typo and goes straight back to beginning.
-* get it to ask for the genome build before the test code / test name
 * clean up print statements and errant comments
 * documentation - needs major rework.
 * You have chosen cystic renal disease